mikeymop/gcloudqrgen/README.md

 ### Calling the Function

-This is an example `curl` request.
+This is an example request that stores the text `PythonIsAwesome` in a QR Code.
 ```
 https://[region][projecturl].cloudfunctions.net/[Function Name]?text=PythonIsAwesome&scale=10
 ```